risenjapanllc-rgb/RISEN-CARE/docs/architecture/204-data-integrity.md

 - [ ] No data is inferred or guessed.
 - [ ] Synchronization is fully traceable through logs.
 - [ ] The implementation complies with ADR-204.
+- [ ] Resident records cannot be corrupted under any circumstance.

 ---